-The remuneration of the members of the Board of Directors of VidaCaixa without delegate or executive functions only consists of fixed components, with the exclusion of any variable components.
+The remuneration of the members of the Board of Directors of VidaCaixa only consists on fixed components, without any variable components.
 Notwithstanding the foregoing, any possible future proposal on the remuneration based on shares should be approved, by following the provisions of the Spanish Corporation Law and the Articles of Association, at VidaCaixa's General Meeting.